Rishmish011/Project_Mitra/Windows_MAN_epidemic_model/installation-guide.md

 # Installation Guide

-This document provides step-by-step instructions for installing the MAMEP application on both Windows and macOS systems.
+This document provides step-by-step instructions for installing the application on both Windows and macOS systems.

 ## System Requirements